SPACs are an inside joke on Wall Street, and the joke is on you

 Even David Solomon, the CEO of Goldman Sachs, which was the third-largest underwriter of SPACs in 2020 (and is the second largest so far in 2021), has spoken publicly about the dangers of the new hot asset class.
 In January, Solomon wondered if SPAC issuance had “gone too far” and said he didn’t think such issuance “was sustainable” in the medium term.
 The ecosystem, he added, “is not without flaws.”
 In an interview with Yahoo News, no less a respected investor than Charlie Munger—Warren Buffett’s longtime sidekick—criticized the proliferation of SPACs in unusually colorful language: “The investment banking profession will sell shit as long as shit can be sold.”

 Consider the case of Churchill Capital IV (CCIV), the latest SPAC sponsored by Michael Klein, the former top investment banker at Citigroup.
 In early January, rumors that CCIV might be merging with electric car company Lucid Motors caused shares of Klein’s SPAC to soar nearly 600% in a month.
 Lucid’s flagship sedan, the Lucid Air, drew comparisons to Tesla, another stock that seems to defy gravity.
-But when the dust settled this week, after the actual merger agreement was announced, shares of the SPAC collapsed some 50%.
+But when the dust settled last week, after the actual merger agreement was announced, shares of the SPAC collapsed some 50%.

 Who got burned?
 Not Michael Klein, I can assure you of that.
 As for Citigroup, Klein’s former firm, it has reaped some $100 million in fees from taking CCIV public and then advising on its “de-SPAC-ification,” or the merger with Lucid.
 Talk about Masters of the Universe Syndrome.

 Indeed, the jury is very much out on the wisdom of SPAC mania.
-Sure, during the recent craze nearly every SPAC, filled with nothing but some cash and some hope, has traded up after its public listing.
+Sure, in recent months nearly every SPAC, filled with nothing but some cash and some hope, has traded up after its public listing.
 But according to a study by University of Florida professor Jay Ritter, of 114 SPACs issued between 2012 and 2020, investors who bought shares of a merged company on day one and held for a year lost about 15% of their money on average.
-Their returns were just as bad three years later.
+Their returns were just as bad two years later.

 My billionaire friend points out that SPACs can operate like “venture capital in the public markets,” which on the surface may appeal to retail investors searching for their inner Elon Musk.
 But it rarely works out well for the retail crowd, even those on a mission like the YOLO bros on Reddit that bid up the price of GameStop.
 In the old days, startups had to solicit private markets to raise capital, excluding retail investors from the biggest gains.
 Now, increasingly, startups and companies previously denied access to capital can simply merge with a SPAC.
 “I think it’s going to have a profound effect on business formation,” he continues.
 “But I think the results are going to be as scattered as the results from venture capital.”

+These newer SPACs increasingly feel like an inside joke for the super-rich.”

-It’s the nature of a gold rush to attract grifters and dilettantes alongside more seasoned professionals, and there is a wide variety of players who have joined the SPAC craze.
-Some of them are unsurprising.
+It’s the nature of a gold rush to attract grifters and dilettantes alongside more seasoned professionals, and there is a wide variety of players getting in.
+Some of them have been unsurprising.
 There is Gary Cohn, the former chief operating office of Goldman Sachs and Trump’s first national economic advisor; Doug Braunstein, my onetime boss and the former chief financial officer of JPMorganChase during the infamous London Whale episode; David Cote, the former enormously successful CEO of Honeywell; and Tidjane Thiam, the former CEO of Credit Suisse.

 There are tech billionaires like Michael Dell, Reid Hoffman, and Mark Pincus; and regular billionaires like Bernard Arnault, the world’s fourth-richest person.
 And of course there are the hedge fund managers and activist investors, like Bill Ackman, Dan Loeb, and Chamath Palihapitiya, who already make deals for a living and see SPACs as just another avenue to do so.